-Exercise your right to vote, even if you are not a citizen yet, with the right to vote, but do not forget that many of your family members, friends and coworkers can vote.
-Reach to everyone and step up and vote on November 8th!
+Exercise your right to vote, even if you are not a citizen yet, do not forget that many of your family members, friends and coworkers can vote.
+Reach to everyone and step up and vote on in the next election!

 Homies Unidos is a nonpartisan organization.
 Over the years we haven’t pledge neither affiliated with no political party neither any candidate.
 But in the other hand we have lived our share of injustice and inequality, we are incredulous, stunned by the many unjustly convicted or incarcerated.
 The Criminal Justice is more than broken by shattered in thousand pieces.
 What is more than scary but astonishing is that One of California’s most prominent federal judges, Reagan-appointed, has questioned fairness of criminal-justice system Alex Kozinski of the Ninth Circuit court of appeals.”

 Over one year ago, Kozinski stated, “Police investigators have vast discretion about what leads to pursue, which witnesses to interview, what forensic tests to conduct and countless other aspects of the investigation,” Kozinski wrote.
 “Police also have a unique opportunity to manufacture or destroy evidence, influence witnesses, extract confessions and otherwise direct the investigation so as to stack the deck against people they believe should be convicted.
 Wow.”